 The first – and most significant – move in finding your new best friend is finding a responsible breeder you can trust.
 Breeders are priceless resources: not only are they a connection between you and your ideal dog, but they are your connection to the dog’s lineage and life-long health.
-Consider a breeder to be your personal guide to anything dog-related, from selecting the best dog to caring for it for the rest of your life.
+Consider a breeder to be your guide to anything dog-related, from selecting the best dog to caring for it for the rest of your life.

 Although there are many benefits to adopting an adult dog, purebred dogs allow puppy buyers to balance their family’s needs with the dog’s traits and temperament characteristics that will be ideally suited to their home.
-However, it’s important to note that selecting the right breeder is just as important as selecting the right breed.
+However, it’s important to note that selecting the right breeder is just as important as choosing the right breed.
 A responsible breeder will assist you in acquiring the puppy of your dreams.
 On the other hand, an irresponsible breeder may have long-term consequences for you.

 Each dog breed was developed to have specific characteristics and traits.
 Historically, dogs were bred for more than just pets – they would be bred as hunting dogs, cattle herders, and even guard dogs.
 As a result, over several generations and centuries of selective breeding, each breed’s body structure, habits, and temperament have been shaped to create the breed’s form.
 Although temperaments cannot be guaranteed, purebred dogs provide prospective owners with a clear understanding of what their puppy will grow up to look like, as well as their innate instincts, behaviors, intelligence level, and temperament.